 4. Local Pastries / Teruel

 While exploring the secret villages of Teruel I couldn’t resist visiting a traditional local bakery (or panaderia in Spanish).
 This place was called Horno de Pan Dilla Pastas Tipicas and it can be found in the small town of La Fresneda (close to one of the top Spanish hikes – Parrizal de Beceite).
-I have chosen pastries with the flavors of anise, orange, nuts+raisins, and meringue with almonds.
+I have chosen pastries with the flavors of anise, orange, nuts, and raisins, and meringue with almonds.
 Also, we bought a cottage loaf, called hogaza in Spanish.

 5. Requeson con miel / Torla